wacn/trustcenter/trustcenter/en-us/compliance/default.md

                               <img src="../Images/SLA.png" class="mscom-image" alt="SLA" width="24" height="24"/>
                               <h1>DJCP</h1>
                               <p>
                               <span class="seperate">the evaluation organization authorized by the Ministry of Public Security evaluates Microsoft Azure and Office 365 operated by 21Vianet, and rates both Azure and Office 365 to Level 3 in terms of information security protection classification.
-Registration certifications are issued to Azure and Office 365 by MPS.</span>
+Registration certifications are issued to Azure and Office 365.</span>
                               <span class="withTail">
                               <a target="_blank" class="mscom-link" href="#DJCP" style="display: block;">Learn more</a>
                               </span>